Technogym

+Technogym has been the exclusive and official supplier for the athletes' training centres in the last 9 editions of the Olympic Games: from the Sydney Olympic Games to the Paris 2024 Olympics.

 History

 Entrepreneur Nerio Alessandri in the early 1980s began building the prototype of an exercise machine in the garage of his home in Cesena.
 He used a public telephone booth because he had no telephone at home, and got help from his brother Pierluigi Alessandri, from his then girlfriend and now wife Stefania, and from friends and neighbours who became his first collaborators.
 He left his job as a designer at a company in Cesena that manufactured automatic machines for packaging fruit, then rented a warehouse in Gambettola.
 In 1985 Technogym launched its first complete strength training line, and in 1986 it presented Unica, a home training multistation.

 Then, in 1990, the company added its first cardiovascular training line.
 In 1992 Technogym defines its wellness concept as "a lifestyle based on regular physical activity, a balanced diet and a positive attitude", adding the slogan "The Wellness Company" to the company logo.
 The wellness concept is proposed as an alternative to the American concept of fitness.
 In 1996 the company introduced Wellness System, the first software to manage people's training programs at the gym.

 In 2000 it launched the Selection line and in 2002 it launched Excite, the first cardiovascular training line with an integrated TV screen.
 The company has been an official supplier for numerous Olympic Games.

 In 2012 MyWellness Cloud, the evolution of the Wellness System that allows users to access their own personalized workout program on Technogym connected equipment, wherever they are, in the gym, in hotels, in medical centres, at home or outdoors thanks to a dedicated app.